-RBT 140-DIGITAL FUNDAMENTALS AND PROGRAMMABLE LOGIC CONTROLLERS
+RBT 140-DIGITAL FUNDAMENTALS AND 3-2-4 PROGRAMMABLE LOGIC CONTROLLERS 3-2-4

 This course is a study of basic digital logic and programmable logic controllers (PLCs) in a manufacturing system using the automation system.
 Topics covered will be basic PLC functions and testing; identification of malfunctioning PLCs; and troubleshooting techniques and strategies to identify and localize PLC hardware generated problems.
 Emphasis is on writing small programs and problem-solving using computer simulations.
-Corequisite(s): RBT 111
+Corequisite(s): RBT 111 with a complex manufacturing system.
+Topics covered will include the Closed Loop Control; interaction between controllers, sensors and actuators; controller operating parameters; PID controllers; ON/OFF and PID controller; and the differences between controllers typically used in manufacturing systems.
+The analysis of plant documentation and manuals, the creation and interpretation of charts with diagrams for time-based changes of measured values will also be covered.
+Prerequisite(s): RBT 111

-RBT 221-PROCESS CONTROL TECHNOLOGY
+RBT 221-PROCESS CONTROL TECHNOLOGY 3-2-4